Key Speakers

 About this class

-The Global Generations event, hosted by Scarisbrick Hall School will showcase how each generation passes their wisdom and knowledge onto the next.
-During this live broadcast we will be joined by Michael Woodside from Disney Animation, and Michaela Pavlat, a Cultural Interpreter at the Smithsonian National Museum of the American Indian, who will discuss how her American Indian heritage, and the generations before her, have been key to her life.
+Our Global Generations event, hosted by Scarisbrick Hall School, showcased how each generation passes their wisdom and knowledge onto the next.
+During the Global Generations live broadcast we were joined by Michael Woodside from Walt Disney Animation Studios, and Michaela Pavlat, a Cultural Interpreter at the Smithsonian National Museum of the American Indian, who will discussed her American Indian heritage, and how the generations of her culture who have come before her have been key to her life.